 “It’s not impossible.
 The trial isn’t until March of next year.
 It could get moved back for all we know.
 If you could find those two by then, I’ll mend the situation for you.
 If not, call it that Victoria is finally facing consequences of her actions.”

 “Remember that clause.
 If you don’t, there will be consequences, but it won’t be just Wan Da that’s going to be tanking.”

 Ehlo waved as a gesture to send Ricky Chang off at that point, so he finally turned to leave.

 “That was totally normal,” Andy said when they were absolutely sure that Ricky Chang had left the shop and had driven away already.
 He went to check and report back to them himself.

 “Ehlo, what in the world is going on here?”
 Wallace followed.
-He was about to lose it if Ricky Chang wasn’t living yet.
+He was about to lose it if Ricky Chang wasn’t leaving yet.
 He needed answers.